GitHubDragonFly/Python_libplctag_Mac_PPC/README.md

-# PythonTest_PPC
+# PythonTest_Mac_PPC
-This is a special version of the [PythonTest](https://github.com/GitHubDragonFly/PythonTest), designed for iMac G5 with PowerPC processor.
+This is a special version of the [PythonTest](https://github.com/GitHubDragonFly/PythonTest), designed for iMac G5 with PowerPC processor (not necessarily limited to this model only).

 Currently functional for reading atomic types and their arrays/bits, strings, timers, counters, controls from different PLCs and getting tags from ControlLogix PLC.